brandonlafave/mtg-coding-exercise/README.md

 * Include prettier.js in the project
 * Add nginx proxy so we can access the header information from the API on a deployed server
 * Eject the project from create-react-app so the build can be modified to exclude the src/index.js from the test results
-* Include prettier.js in the project
 * Integrate Travis CI with repo to help catch any regressions
-* Add nginx proxy so we can access the header information from the API on a deployed server